How Do Smart Cities Benefit Businesses and Residents?

-Fortunately, it’s now more common for planners to seek input from city dwellers without making them fill out lengthy surveys or attend council meetings.
+Smart cities enable more collaboration.
 Some municipal authorities launched Tinder-style apps that let people swipe to indicate whether they like or dislike potential upcoming changes.

-Smart city plans associated with Nolanville, Texas, include a semi-autonomous van to transport those with mobility challenges and an app-based alert system to tell people about train traffic that often disrupts the city.
+Smart city plans associated with Nolanville, Texas, include a semi-autonomous van to transport those with mobility challenges.
+An app-based alert system also tells people about train traffic.
 Another possibility involves creating an incentive system to attract established businesses or promising startups.

 The people tasked with this initiative worked in groups guided by an active community member.
 That person served as a mentor and point person for any questions about Nolanville’s current conditions and desired improvements.
 It was then easier to proceed with developments the residents and local company leaders genuinely want.

 Smart cities do not immediately address all the problems connected to a specific destination.
 However, these examples show that thoughtful planning and community input can help technological advancements assist residents and business owners in meaningful ways that help them prosper.

 Editor’s note: This article was originally published on February 18, 2021, and was updated on August 19, 2022 to provide updated information.

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.